awslabs/aws-sdk-swift/Sources/Core/AWSSDKForSwift/Documentation.docc/s3compatible.md

-# Using with "S3-like" services
+# Compatibility with "S3-like" third-party storage services

 ## Background

 Recently, AWS SDK for Swift dropped MD5 for payload checksums, in favor of more modern and secure algorithms.
-This has caused problems when accessing certain operations on "S3-like" services that claim to be API-compatible with AWS S3.
+This has caused problems when accessing certain operations on "S3-like" third-party cloud storage services that claim to be API-compatible with AWS S3.
 To our knowledge, this affects only the S3 `DeleteObjects` operation.

 ## Example Code

-If you are having issues with accessing such services, the following interceptor code can be used to force your SDK to sign `DeleteObjects` requests with MD5:
+If you are having issues with accessing such third-party services, the following interceptor code can be used to force the SDK to hash `DeleteObjects` request bodies with MD5:

 ```swift
 class DeleteObjectsMD5InterceptorProvider: HttpInterceptorProvider {